djcotter/FLASH-smk/README.md

 ### Adapting for local execution

-If you are running FLASH on a local machine (no scheduler), you should:
+If you are running FLASH on a local machine (no scheduler), you should adjust `run_flash.sh`:

 1. Use the `-j` flag to reflect your available CPU cores.
 2. Review the `threads:` directives in the `Snakefile`.